Spiideo/sskit/README.md

 Tools for evaluating a solution using the proposed mAP-LocSim metrics can be found in `sskit.coco`.
 It's an adaption of [`xtcocotools`](https://pypi.org/project/xtcocotools/), and is used in a similar way.
-Annotations and results are stored in coco format with the ground location of the objects projected into the image as the second keypoint.
+Annotations and results are stored in coco format with the ground location of the objects placed in the position_on_pitch key as a 2D pitch coordinate in meters.
+For convenience it is also possible to place the detected location in image space as one of the keypoints.
+That image location will then be projected onto the ground plane using the camera model.
+To do that set the `position_from_keypoint_index` parameter to the index of the keypoint containing the image location as indicated by the code line commented out.
 To evaluate results on the validation set stored in `validation_results.json`, use:
 ```python
   from xtcocotools.coco import COCO